MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 its root, which will be the entry point to the Walrus Site.

-There is a very useful [example-Walrus-sites](https://github.com/MystenLabs/example-walrus-sites) repository that contains multiple kinds of sites that can be published.
+There is a very useful [example-Walrus-sites](https://github.com/MystenLabs/example-walrus-sites) repository that contains multiple kinds of sites that you can use for reference.

 For simplicity, we will start by publishing the most frugal of the sites, the `walrus-snake` game.